 As can be seen in Panel A, starting from the 1980s calibration changing either the volatility of shocks or the monetary policy rule flips nominal bonds from risky (i.e. a positive nominal bond beta) to safe (i.e. a negative nominal bond beta).
 Said differently, the model does not imply positive nominal bond-stock betas unless it has both: 1980s-style shock volatilities and a 1980s-style monetary policy rule.
 While changing either the shock volatilities or the monetary policy rule in Panel A implies negative nominal bond-stock betas, the implications for real bond-stock betas are different.
 Intuitively, real bond betas in the "MP" counterfactual in Panel A turn positive because there are no demand shocks and supply shocks have only small effects on real rates and stock returns.
-The real bond-stock beta in this counterfactual is therefore mostly driven by monetary policy shocks, which depress stock prices just as the real rate rises and real bond prices fall.
+The real bond-stock beta in this counterfactual is therefore mostly driven by monetary policy shocks, which depress stock prices just as the real rate rises, inducing a positive correlation between real bond prices and stock prices.

-$2^3$ The linearized beta of the change from parameter vector $param_1$ to $param_2$ is computed as $\beta{param_1+param_2}$ to focus on the linear effects of changing a set of parameters.
+&lt;sup>23The linearized beta of the change from parameter vector $param_1$ to $param_2$ is computed as $\beta{param_1} + 2 \times \beta{\frac{param_1+param_2}{2}}$ to focus on the linear effects of changing a set of parameters.

-The next two columns in Panel A decompose the monetary policy rule, showing that monetary policy inertia ( $\rho^i$ ) and the long-term inflation and output weights ( $\gamma^x$ , $\gamma^\pi$ ) both matter.
+The next two columns in Panel A decompose the monetary policy rule, showing that monetary policy inertia ( $\rho^i$ ) and the long-term inflation and output weights ( $\gamma^x$ , $\gamma^{\pi}$ ) both matter.
 As shown in Table 1, the 2000s calibration features a monetary policy rule with a lower inflation weight, higher output weight, and higher inertia.
 Lowering the monetary policy weight on inflation and increasing the weight on output means that the nominal policy rate rises less following an inflationary supply shock, leading to a decline in the real rate and boosting the output gap through the Euler equation.
 With a strongly inertial monetary policy rule, a sudden increase in inflation similarly leads to a decline in the real rate and a higher output gap.
 Moving either the monetary policy inflation and output weights or monetary policy inertia to their 2000s calibration values therefore has the ability to change nominal bond betas from positive to negative.